cysouw/diathesis/text/c07_participle.md

 - Typically, participles have a prefix *ge-*, like in *ge-kauf-t* (stem *kauf*), except when the stem already contains one of the prefixes *be-, er-, ver-, zer-, ent-*, like in *verkauf-t*.
 The prefix will appear between the stem and so-called verb particles *an-, ein-, vor*, etc., like in *ein-ge-kauf-t*.
 - Typically, participles have a suffix *-t*, like in *ge-kauf-t*, in some phonological surroundings with an epenthetic schwa, like in *ge-wart-et* (stem: *wart*).
 In a large, but closed, class of verbs the suffix is *-en*, like in *ge-lauf-en* (stem *lauf*), often combined with ablaut of the stem vowel, like in *ge-fund-en* (stem *find*).

 The allomorphs without *ge-* lead to another problem, because such participles are identical to third person singular finite verb forms (or first person plural when ending in *-en*).
-In [@Next a] the wordform *verkauft* is a finite third person singular, while in [@Next b] it is a participle.
-However, given that the finite verbs show agreement with the subject, checking a different subject easily differentiates between these two homonyms, e.g. in the first person singular the finite verb changes to *verkaufe* [@Next c], while the participle remains unchanged [@Next d].
+In [@next a] the wordform *verkauft* is a finite third person singular, while in [@next b] it is a participle.
+However, given that the finite verbs show agreement with the subject, checking a different subject easily differentiates between these two homonyms, e.g. in the first person singular the finite verb changes to *verkaufe* [@next c], while the participle remains unchanged [@next d].

 :::ex
 a.
 Er verkauft das Haus.